Understanding Your Escrow Account

-You also need to carry a minimum balance in your escrow account at all times.
-This is due to the fact that property taxes, homeowners insurance premiums and other expenses paid through your escrow account can and do change every year.
-By keeping a minimum balance in your account, you can minimize any impact that arises from potential increases.
-Keep in mind that the minimum balance in your escrow account may be equal to up to two months of escrow payments.
+There’s a required minimum balance that should sit in your escrow account at all times.
+This is because property taxes, insurance premiums and other expenses paid through your escrow account can — and do — fluctuate each year.
+By keeping a minimum balance — up to two months of escrow payments — in your account, you can minimize any impact that arises from potential increases.

-How much your escrow account might change each year depends on factors no one can predict.
-While the principal and interest of your mortgage loan stays on a predictable path, it’s impossible to know how much property taxes or your homeowners insurance might cost from year to year.
-Your escrow account is used to cover these charges, but the escrow payments need to be tweaked over time to account for fluctuations in these bills.
+It’s difficult to predict how much your escrow account can change each year.
+While the principal and interest portion of your mortgage payment stays on a predictable path, it’s hard to know how much your property taxes or homeowners insurance might cost from one year to the next.
+As a result, your escrow payments need to be tweaked over time to account for adjustments.